DCatCan/IGGB/README.md

 https://kandidat-exam.vercel.app/

+How to use:

-download the data folder in this repository and upload the corresponding files to the site.
+Download the data folder in this repository.
+From there you could use any file on the different folders to compare in the site.